gldevbr/CodeleapApi/README.md

 The tests verifies all the Key Concepts in the next section, including username that cannot be changed and all CRUD logic.

-You can run the tests with this command:
+You can run the tests with the command:

 ```
 python manage.py test